Shop

 Aurora, CO

 Queer- and woman-owned and Latina-founded Lady Justice Brewing Co. in Aurora, CO, set out to make beer for a better world across all genders, nationalities, races, and sexualities.
-Founded in 2010 by Betsy Lay, Kate Power, and Jen Cuesta, Lady Justice holds the distinction as the world’s first fully female-owned and philanthropic brewery when it opened.
+The brewery holds the distinction as the world’s first fully female-owned and philanthropic brewery when it opened.

 The entire model of the brewery is to give back consistently.
+In the beginning, without a brick-and-mortar, Lady Justice used memberships to raise money.
+When they opened their first taproom in 2020, the brewery came up with a new way to generate money.
 They call it Pouring Goodness, so $1 from every 13oz pour of the Pouring Goodness tap in a given month goes to a local organization.
-Since opening, Lady Justice has raised $32,000 and counting for more than thirty organizations.
+Since opening, Lady Justice has raised over $50,000 and counting for more than 90 organizations.

 In addition to donations, Lady Justice employs a Queer staff, creates a safe space for Colorado’s LGBTQIA+ population, and brews a Pride beer with rainbow glitter that has benefited the Transformative Freedom Fund.